SFrijters/legoino/README.md

 Thanks to [@wmarkow](https://github.com/wmarkow) for his detailed input about hub emulation issues on Android devices and his proposals.

+Thanks to [@Rbel12b](https://github.com/Rbel12b) for some extra changes for NimBLE-Arduino 2.x compatibility.

 # Remarks

-Prerequisite of that library is the NimBLE-Arduino library (https://github.com/h2zero/NimBLE-Arduino) with at least version 1.0.1.
+Prerequisite of that library is the NimBLE-Arduino library (https://github.com/h2zero/NimBLE-Arduino) with at least version 2.1.0.
 Otherwise the notifications of changed characteristic values will not work.
-So just install the version 1.0.1 of that library via the Arduino Library manager or the platform.io library manager (https://www.arduinolibraries.info/libraries/nim-ble-arduino) as a prerequisite.
+So just install the version 2.x of that library via the Arduino Library manager or the platform.io library manager (https://www.arduinolibraries.info/libraries/nim-ble-arduino) as a prerequisite.

 Up to now the library is only tested for a Powered Up Train controllers, Boost controllers, Control+ Hubs, PoweredUp Remote, Duplo Train Hub and Mario Hub.
 You can connect to your Hub, set the LED color, set the Hub name, control the motors (speed, port, movements) and shut down the Hub via a Arduino command.
 You also are able to read in hub device infos (RSSI, battery level, tilt) and sensor values (color, distance, rotation angle).